2017 investment magnets: VR,IA, 5G, eSport

 Virtual reality is an emerging market, but what conclusions can we draw about its development one year after the first headsets were released?
 Artificial intelligence is a core area of focus for manufacturers in a range of sectors.
 And video games are making full use of the latest advancements in both.
 So where are we today in terms of AI’s impact on video games, and its ability to meet expectations in other sectors?
 5G is being heralded as a significant leap forward in mobile data speeds.
 What will this mean for the video game sector when it comes to services, content and gameplay? eSports are booming.
 After the development of professional leagues, can betting be that far behind?
 What role will it play in this truly singular economy?

 Virtual reality technologies are attracting a lot of attention from video game companies and from other sectors.
 They are also raising gamers’ expectations.
 But the market is struggling to shift into high gear, although we expect to see things kick up a notch late this year or in Q1 2018.
-This session will offer Guillaume GOURAUD an opportunity to share his views on VR’s development since late 2016, and on the launch of pioneer headsets.

 In gaming, AI is used mainly used to manage and control non-player characters, their movement and behaviour.
 Simulation games deploy characters that can evolve thanks to interaction created by a player, and to alter their behaviour accordingly.
 Twenty years after IBM’s Deep Blue beat world chess champion, Garry Kasparov, six years after the same company’s Watson crushed on it TV quiz show, Jeopardy, and with the more recent defeat of world Go champion Ke Jie to AlphaGo (DeepMind/Google), it seems like a good time to take stock of how AI has evolved, and the reasons why platform suppliers are taking a growing interest in video games.